 Component Two Survey Questions (sample only)

 Permission must be secured from each program site before the surveys can be administered, and passive consent from a parent or guardian may also be necessary (as described below).
-Surveys will be administered using electronic tablets and a process that guarantees anonymity.
+Surveys will be administered using a URL or QR code on a device that is connected to the internet, and a process that guarantees anonymity.

 Selecting a Program for Evaluation